G1enB1and/gitbash-commands/git-commands.md

 ...of every commit in the repository.
 I stress the "By default" part of what
 Git displays because the git log command can display a lot more information
 than just this.

+You can specify a SHA (or just the first 7 digits of it) as the final argument to `git log` with any of the other options below to see only that one commits info.
+Like this: `git log -p fdf5493`

 `git log --oneline` will display just the first 7 digits of the SHA and the commits message on one line.